cocept/cocept/_posts/portfolio/2014-03-28-happy-voting.md

 ## The Result

 The campaign was a **huge success**.
-The video received close to 100,000 views and sparked hot debates amongst it's viewers.
+The video received close to 100,000 views and sparked hot debates among it's viewers.
 It succeeded in raising voting awareness among young voters all accross Europe.

 A lot of buzz was created online through viral word of mouth, which carried over into traditional publishing industries like TV and radio where the campaign was featured internationally.

+Here you can see the distribution of traffic sources between direct traffic, social sources, referral and organic search.
+Social media clearly played a huge rule in the campaign's diffusion throughout the continent:

 ![Traffic Sources](/images/portfolio/happy-voting/traffic.png)